Happy Hour

 Faces of prospective users

-By contextualizing the user data, key pain-points and needs of this audience group were identified to create three personas for Happy Hour.
-Each persona listed below represents at a high level the findings that came out of the user interviews and surveys.
-Between the personas, they are all willing to connect with news media to stay informed, but vary in degree as contributers and consumers.
+From the user data, the key pain points and needs of this audience group were synthesized into three personas for Happy Hour, each representing high-level findings.
+These personas are all willing to connect with news media to stay informed but vary in degree as contributors and consumers.

 Three user personas crafted from the user interviews and survey data